August 17

 Your tires also have a speed rating confirming how fast they can safely travel for any extended period.
 The tires on family sedans and SUVs have a lower speed rating than those on sports cars.

 Tire makers express the speed rating as a letter from L to Y printed after the tire size.
 Tires with a speed rating of L have a maximum safe speed of 75 mph compared to tires with a speed rating of Y, which can handle speeds of more than 186 mph.
-If you want to maintain your car’s performance, you’ll want tires with a similar size and speed rating.
+You’ll want tires with a similar size and speed rating to maintain your car’s performance.

 Changing Tires To Boost Performance

 You can also change your tires to increase your vehicle’s performance.
-This is a bit more complicated, as you need to make sure your new tires will fit without rubbing any of your vehicle’s components.
+This is a bit more complicated, as you must ensure your new tires fit without rubbing your vehicle’s components.
 Changing the size of your tires can also increase noise and the risk of damage from potholes.
 If you’re considering making a significant change to your tire size, get professional guidance to help make the right decision.

 Ask the Professionals